elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-2-7-build-security-requirements-into-the-logical-design.md

 > *   The Tomcat Web service, used internally by ESXi to support access by Web clients, has been modified to run only those functions required for administration and monitoring by a Web client.
 As a result, ESXi is not vulnerable to the Tomcat security issues reported in broader use.
 > *   Insecure services such as FTP and Telnet are not installed, and the ports for these services are closed by default.

-So if you don&#8217;t care if an ESX server gets hacked, then open all the ports.
+So if you don't care if an ESX server gets hacked, then open all the ports.
 If you do care, take extra care when opening ports on the ESXi firewall.
-Or if you don&#8217;t care that you have a 30% of getting a Virus on just of 1 the VMs then don&#8217;t do anything.
+Or if you don't care that you have a 30% of getting a Virus on just of 1 the VMs then don't do anything.
 If you do care, implement vShield endpoint to lower that percentage to 10%.

 ### Given security requirements, assess the services that will be impacted and create an access management plan

-Let&#8217;s say you have a requirement for certain VMs not to be access from the internet (ie Database Server, all queries should be made locally).
+Let's say you have a requirement for certain VMs not to be access from the internet (ie Database Server, all queries should be made locally).
 So you end up putting your DB server in a NAT either using vShield or a physical firewall.
 With this configuration it will be more difficult to access this server and other services (ie web server) could be impacted as well.
 So plan ahead and open up appropriate ports on the firewall that are used for NAT to allow the necessary ports to have local access.

 ### Given a regulatory requirement example, determine the proper security solution that would comply with it

-From &#8220;<a href="http://www.vmware.com/files/pdf/cloud/vmware-cloud-solution-security-in-the-cloud-wp-en.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/cloud/vmware-cloud-solution-security-in-the-cloud-wp-en.pdf']);">Infrastructure Security: Getting to the Bottom of Compliance in the Cloud</a>&#8220;, linked in the blue print:
+From "<a href="http://www.vmware.com/files/pdf/cloud/vmware-cloud-solution-security-in-the-cloud-wp-en.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/cloud/vmware-cloud-solution-security-in-the-cloud-wp-en.pdf']);">Infrastructure Security: Getting to the Bottom of Compliance in the Cloud</a>", linked in the blue print:

 > **Build secure clouds customized to comply with the most rigorous requirements.**
 > The secure cloud’s ability to map high-trust zones of systems will enable organizations and cloud providers to customize their clouds to comply specifically with PCI DSS, HIPAA or other highly